 Ponga Pages reach out &

-into your family stories
+into the family stories

-One key positive about using Ponga to create an interactive family album, one that brings it out in front of the others, is that you can update it as you go.
+One key ingredient when using Ponga to create an interactive family album, the one that brings it out in front of the others, is that you can update it as you go.

 Find something that needs updating...something that needs to be removed maybe, and it's just a simply click, flick or tick.